11 May, 2023

 You can also see how the journey covers several phases when the platform is not in active use.
 Yet, these phases are milestones in the patient’s road to recovery.
 Looking at a journey like this, you could, for example, realize that a ‘graduation’ feature could be beneficial for your users, even if it means they will stop using your platform because they are feeling better.

-User journey map example: mental health support.
 This user journey map is fictional but oriented on Johanne Miller’s UX case study Designing a mental healthcare platform.
-Click on the image to download a high-resolution PDF of this example.

 What the example above does not cover is the role of the therapist on the platform — most likely they are a second user type that has very different needs for the way they use the platform.
 This is why the second example shows the two parallel journeys of two different user roles and how they interact with each other.